roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-2.md

 Purchasing a Nopwatch refill (either by paying with score or for free) increases the price of the next one by 400, maxing out at 8,000.
 The first two Heroes are free, then the price increases by 2,500 each time, with 10,000 as the maximum.

 Defeating [Fortunate Pippito](https://rocco.dev/xc3-enemy-compendium/4299), or trading via whimsies yields one Shuffle Ticket.
-Shuffle Tickets cannot be used on shops that only allow one item to be purchased.
+Shuffle Tickets cannot be used on shops that only allow one item to be purchased, when a purchase has already been made.

 ## Emblems